-You can restart the directory proxy server using the stop-proxy command with the --restart or -R option.
-Running this command is equivalent to shutting down the server, exiting the JVM session, and then starting up again, which requires a re-priming of the JVM cache.
-To avoid destroying and re-creating the JVM, use an internal restart, which can be issued over LDAP.
-The internal restart will keep the same Java process and avoid any changes to the JVM options.
+You can re-start the Directory Proxy Server using the bin/stop-ds command with the --restart or -R option.
+Running the command is equivalent to shutting down the server, exiting the JVM session, and then starting up again.
+Shutting down and restarting the JVM requires a re-priming of the JVM cache.
+To avoid destroying and re-creating the JVM, use an in-core restart, which can be issued over LDAP.
+The in-core restart will keep the same Java process and avoid any changes to the JVM options.

-Go to the installation directory.
-Using a loopback interface, run the stop-proxy command with the -R or --restart options.
+• Go to the installation directory.
+Using an in-core restart (via the loopback interface), run the bin/stop-ds command with the -R or --restart options.

-'''

-$ bin/stop-proxy --restart \

---hostname 127.0.0.1 --port 389 \

---bindDN "cn=Directory Manager" --bindPassword secret
+''' $ bin/stop-ds --restart --hostname 127.0.0.1 --port 1389 \ --bindDN "uid=admin,dc=example,dc=com" --bindPassword secret '''

-'''